kigster/arli-cmake/README.md

 ### Serial Monitor

-To connect to the serial monitor using utility `screen`, assuming your Ardunio device is currently connected, run this (replace 'MyProject' with the name of your project):
+To connect to the serial monitor using the TTY utility [`screen`](https://www.gnu.org/software/screen/), and assuming your Ardunio device is currently connected, run the following command (but replace 'MyProject' with the name of your project):

 ```bash
 make MyProject-serial
 ```

-> NOTE: To exit out of it, is usually Ctrl-A, followed by Ctrl-K, and then 'y' to kill the current session.
+> NOTE: To exit out of it, typically you would press Ctrl-A, followed by Ctrl-K, and then 'y' to kill the current session.
 >
-> NOTE: While you have screen connected to your SerialPort, you will NOT be able to upload new firmware.
-Disconnect the monitor bdfore you do.
+> NOTE: While you have this screen connected to your serial port on your device, you will NOT be able to upload new firmware. **You must disconnect the screen before you attempt to upload a new firmware**.

 or in the case of the provided example: